Thank you to all those who have contacted me about plastic waste.

+The Government also pledged in 2019 to ban exports of plastic waste to developing countries and plans to hold a consultation before the end of 2022.
 I am concerned it is not acting quickly enough as we cannot keep shipping our problem away.
 People expect to see these exports banned, more recycling taking place at home and faster action on the climate crisis.

 I support an all-in deposit return scheme (DRS) for drinks containers of all sizes and materials.
 They achieve the best recycling return and are the clearest system for the public to use.
-Without buy-in from the public, I believe we are unlikely to achieve the sort of change and progress that our planet desperately needs.
-I further believe that an all-in scheme is the most likely to offer opportunities for scaling up to a refill system in future.
+Without buy-in from the public, I believe we are unlikely to achieve the change and progress our planet desperately needs.
+I further believe an all-in scheme is the most likely to offer opportunities for scaling up to a refill system in future.

 The Government held a consultation in 2019 and stated it was minded to introduce a DRS from 2023.
 It then held another consultation, which closed on 4 June 2021, to explore continued appetite for a scheme, indicating the introduction of a DRS would now be in late 2024 at the earliest.
 I share concerns about persistent delays on this and believe the public would like to see this introduced more quickly.